- Domestic Airlines

 These domestic flights South Africa was founded in July 2001 as a low cost subsidiary of British Airways franchise Comair.
 Known for their sense of humour, do not be alarmed when the pilot announces that you have just arrived in Harare when you are supposed to be in Johannesburg.

-Most passengers prefer using Kulula airlines where they can enjoy a comfortable flight at affordable low air fares.
+Most passengers prefer using Kulula airlines where they can enjoy a comfortable flight at affordable low air fares, on occassions they certainly do offer the cheapest domestic flights.
 Since the time of its launch 11 years ago, Kulula airlines are now the no 2 airline carrier in South Africa.
 This is also thanks to eye catching ad campaigns where ordinary flyers are depicted as heroes, under the slogan “Now anyone can fly”

 They are known to offer their passengers affordable flights in and around South Africa.
 Even though they are not the cheapest, passengers still get good value for money and service excellence by using British Airways.
 They operate flights from Johannesburg, Cape Town, Durban and Port Elizabeth.
 They often times offer prices that are on par with other budget carriers.
 So, it is worth checking out their site for specials on domestic flights South Africa.